On the go? Listen to our blog instead of reading it.

 Tips for helping with time management

 - Try not to overwhelm yourself.
-People with ADHD are famous for making a todo list that becomes as long as the tax code and they get overwhelmed before they start.
+People with ADHD are famous for making a to-do list that becomes as long as the tax code, and they get overwhelmed before they start.
 Thus, they don’t like doing to do lists.
-It’s important to have a system to track todo items but also one that helps to break them down into small chunks.
+It’s essential to have a system to track to-do items but also one that helps to break them down into small chunks.
 I like the Daily Grid Balancer by David Seah a lot.
 Part of what is helpful about it is it gets you to focus on your top 3 tasks for the week, a few tasks each day, and “other stuff.”
-Doing something like this each week is really wonderful to help you visualize your week.
+Doing something like this each week is terrific to help you visualize your week.

 - Give yourself enough time for tasks.
 A good next step is to find slots in your planner or online calendar to focus on these tasks and give yourself more than enough time for them as things will always come up.
 I can’t tell you how often I have clients that show me their daily schedules which are double and triple booked with events at the same time and they don’t even leave time for lunch or basic daily needs.

 - If you are going somewhere, use tools to be on time.
-Leave Now is a good app for iOS and they are even adding something similar into the core of iOS9.
-Leave Now is helpful though as it even shows you a countdown clock till you need to leave and factors in traffic.
+Leave Now is an excellent app for iOS and they are even adding something similar into the core of iOS9.
+Leave Now is helpful though as it also shows you a countdown clock till you need to leave and factors in traffic.

 - Analyze what goes wrong.
 Do you find yourself surprised when you look at your calendar by something you forgot that you had put on there?
 Would a reminder the day before help?
 Do you have too many reminders and they are making you numb to notifications?
 If you were a consultant paid to help yourself, what advice would you give?
 Pay attention to the little things as they will help you a lot in the long run and don’t get discouraged.

 - Put deadlines in plain view.
 Each person is different about this.
 In college, I wrote deadlines on my hand.
-In grad school I put them on a white board in my bedroom.
-Now I have them on a online calendar with time appropriate reminders and on whiteboard as a visual cue.
+In grad school, I put them on a whiteboard in my bedroom.
+Now I have them on an online calendar with time appropriate reminders and whiteboard as a visual cue.
 Find what works for you.
-Maybe even try a little GoogleFu on visual and auditory reminder systems… just set a time limit so you don’t get lost on tangents.
+Maybe even try a little GoogleFu on visual and auditory reminder systems… just set a time limit, so you don’t get lost on tangents.